Lagger-s-Lab/Lagger-s-Portfolio/README.md

+<p>This is my personal portfolio website built with Next.js, showcasing my recent projects, work experience, development approach, and contact details.
+It provides an overview of my work through detailed project descriptions, a timeline of my professional roles, insights into my methodologies, and easy access to my contact information.
+The site is styled with CSS/Styled Components and deployed on Vercel.
+To explore or contribute, clone the repository, install dependencies, and start the development server.</p>
+<br><br>
 <h1>Features</h1>
 <h4>Projects:</h4> A detailed overview of my recent projects, including descriptions, technologies used, and links to live demos or source code.
 - <h4>Work Experience:</h4> A timeline of my professional experience, highlighting key roles and responsibilities.